 Note that our Christmas guide has been updated for Edinburgh Christmas 2023.
 The 2023 Edinburgh’s Christmas festival will be taking place from November 17th to January 6th.
 I will continue to update this guide as dates and events are announced.

 15 Ways to Celebrate Christmas in Edinburgh Scotland

 **A Special Note for Residents of Edinburgh & Vicinity: If you have an EH postcode, you are likely eligible for discounts on Edinburgh rides, attractions, and shows.
-For instance this year, residents can receive 20% off on rides, attractions, and some of the Christmas shows.
+For instance this year, residents can receive 20% off on most tickets for Edinburgh’s Christmas.
 Be sure to check when purchasing your ticket, whether online or in person.
 You’ll need to show proof (e.g., driver’s license or bank statement) to receive the discount.**

 Seek out Holiday Lights

 Seeking out festive twinkling light displays is a great way to get into the Christmas spirit in Edinburgh!
 I am a bit spoiled as I’ve been to some amazing over-the-top light displays in the United States, and have found the ones here in Scotland to be a bit more subdued and fewer people decorate their homes.
 However, you can still find some great lights here.

 Our favorite find so far is the evening light trail at the Royal Botanic Garden Edinburgh.
 Each evening from November 16th to December 30th, they have illuminated trails that include lots of lights, music, and illuminations.
 It is a really well done display and great for families.
 You can also buy hot chocolate or mulled wine to enjoy along the trail.
 There is an entrance fee and you just need to book tickets online in advance.
 Entries are timed to ensure that the trail doesn’t get too crowded.